douglasfxavier/medmatch/README.md

 Clone the project into the Eclipse (see how) or download the project and import it on Eclipse.

-Install TomCat on your machine (version 8.5 recommended)
+Install TomCat on your machine (version 8.5 recommended).
+See the documentation and download the installer from TomCat's webpage. http://tomcat.apache.org/

 Configure the server to run from the Eclipse (see how).
 Set the limit